nugamestudioclub/launcher2.0/README.md

     - Adding a game opens a window allowing for Name, Description, Banner and Exe link to be inpjtted.
 - Enabling/Disabling the visual view of games on the list on a temporary basis.
 - Launching the games by clicking on the visual Box for the provided game.

+# Contributors
+*Feel free to add your name to the list*
+- Marco S Hampel